 I learned about Evil Hangman a while ago when I was reading my professor’s blog (Don’t judge me.
 I’m sure you googled your professors too.
 The Onion wrote about it.).
 I never got around to write this game until today when I woke up and decided that I should do something with my life.

-I got to know about Evil Hangman a while ago when I was reading my professor’s blog (Don’t judge me.
-I’m sure you googled your professors too.
-The Onion wrote about this.).
-I never got around to write this game until today when I woke up and decided that I should do something evil.
-Evil Hangman is like normal Hangman–players try to guess a secret word by entering different letters–except that in Evil Hangman, players are (almost) guaranteed to lose.
+Evil Hangman is like normal Hangman — players try to guess a secret word by entering different letters.
+But in Evil Hangman, players are (almost) guaranteed to lose.
 I said “almost” because Evil Hangman is a program with a deterministic algorithm.
-If a player knows how it works, s/he can guess the letters in a way to maximize his/her chance of winning.
+If a player knows how it works, they can guess the letters in a way to maximize their chance of winning.

-The heart of the program’s evilness lies in its aversion to commit to a fixed secret word.
+The heart of the program’s evilness lies in its aversion to committing to a fixed secret word.
 In normal Hangman, the program would pick a word and stick to that.
-In Evil Hangman, the player chooses the length of word s/he wants to play.
-Evil Hangman maintains a pool of candidate words that satisfy the length.
-Each time the player guesses a letter, Evil Hangman calculates to either accept the player’s guess or not to maximize the leftover candidates.
+In Evil Hangman, the player chooses the length of words s/he wants to play.
+Evil Hangman maintains a pool of candidate words that satisfy the length requirement.
+Each time you guess a letter, the program decides whether to accept your guess or not to maximize the leftover candidates.
 After every guess, the candidate pool shrinks.
-If the player has enough guesses and places your guesses right, s/he can force the program to eventually commit to word.
+If you have enough guesses and place your guesses right, you can force the program to eventually commit to a word.
 You can read about the program and a suggested approach here.

 BAR – 010 (binary) – 2 (decimal)